SujitKar1195/Weather-App/README.md

 Once you have selected a location, the app will display the current weather conditions.

 Feedback:
 We appreciate your feedback on the app.
-If you have any suggestions or bug reports, please feel free to contact us at [skar54322@gmail.com]
+If you have any suggestions or bug reports, please feel free to contact me at [skar54322@gmail.com]
 Thank you for using the Weather App!